Husband or Wife Ignoring Divorce Petition – What to Do next

 If the divorce petition isn’t returned then you need to apply to the court for the next stage of proceedings.

 Deemed Service Divorce

 The only way to proceed with a divorce when one of the involved parties is refusing to sign papers is by applying for a court order.
 The court order asks that the petition for divorce be “deemed to have been served”.
-You would need to deliver your petition to the courts along with a statement explaining why you believe that such an order should be passed.
+In this scenario you would need to deliver your petition to the courts, along with a statement explaining why you believe that such an order should be passed.

 Ignoring the Divorce Petition

 If you have a private process server deliver divorce papers to your spouse and he or she still ignores them, you must wait a period of seven days before you can file for a Decree Nisi.
 You can apply on the basis that you have a certificate of service from the process server, which proves to the court that the divorce petition has been served to the intended recipient.
 The process server will provide an affidavit (sworn under oath) or a witness statement as testimony to the court that the paperwork has been served.